-- revenues of \$37.0 million attributable to the Company's acquisitions in the Americas and International segments; - · increased revenues of \$35.4 million attributable to new customers in both the Americas and International segments; and - a net increase of \$25.3 million in existing customer revenues, primarily driven by strength across our Americas business in the first half of 2022, which was supported by positive jobs market trends including sustained job switching and churn.
+- revenues of \$37.0 million, or 5.2%, attributable to the Company's acquisitions in the Americas and International segments; - increased revenues of \$35.4 million, or 5.0%, attributable to new customers in both the Americas and International segments; and - a net increase of \$25.3 million, or 3.5%, in existing customer revenues, primarily driven by strength across our Americas business in the first half of 2022, which was supported by positive jobs market trends including sustained job switching and churn.
 These existing customer increases were offset by the impact of lost accounts, slower hiring in the second half of 2022, and the effects of changes in foreign currencies.